-Worth particular mention from among the Information Security System documentation are the specific rules on database security, encryption, access control, equipment configuration control, mobile device security, backup copies, incident management, systems laboratories, networks, password security, privacy, security in developments, documents and outsourcing services to external companies, physical security, roles and responsibilities in information security, return of technological aids and compliance with the requirements of the General Data Protection Regulation, as well as the new Policy on the Use of Technological Media, approved in April 2019.
-This regulation is available on the intranet.
+Worth particular mention from among the Information Security System documentation are the specific rules on database security, encryption, access control, equipment configuration control, mobile device security, backup copies, incident management, systems laboratories, networks, password security, privacy, security in developments, documents and outsourcing services to external companies, physical security, roles and responsibilities in information security, return of technological resources and compliance with the requirements of the General Data Protection Regulation.
+This is in addition to the Policy for the Use of Technology and the Information Management Policy.
+These regulations are published on the corporate intranet.